IzzySoprano/Renavart/README.md

 - Have a black/red/white theme that resembles the UFC and depicts Jon Jones the fighter

 #### Typography
-- Helvetica font family: Nexabold for content in the header section and Nexalight for content in the body section
+**Helvetica font family**
+- Header:Nexabold
+- Body: Nexalight

 #### Images
 - Display an even amount of images that correlates with the overall theme.
-Add images that will match the section of the webpage.
+Add images that will match the section of the webpage

-#### Video
+### Features

+- HTML/CSS and Bootstrap
+- Footer section that includes Social links
+- Video and images content

+### Features that will added in the future:

+- ecommerce
+- Animations

+### Technologies

+# Languages
+- HTML
+- CSS

+# Libraries
+- Git
+- Bootstrap
+- Font-Awesome
-- Include
+- Google fonts